manotai/manot-client/README.md

 )
 #for classification predictions should be in yolo format (txt file containing probability, classname)

-# Setup process for deeplake provider
+# Creating project using deeplake as data provider
 project = manot.create_project(
     data_provider="deeplake",
     arguments={